 Looking ahead, we have identified three key priorities for the next decade and beyond:

-Free Speech – essential in upholding the principle of free speech and central to the Oxford Union's prevailing purpose;
+Free Speech – essential in promoting civic discourse and central to the Union's prevailing purpose;

 Access – removing physical and financial barriers to participation;